Guest Post by Lee Davy, March 6, 2014

 As the bankroll grew, so did my ego and competitive nature.

-I started to play all over the world.
+I started to play all over the world as I enacted my plan of turning pro.
 The European Poker Tour (EPT), World Poker Tour (WPT) and of course the World Series of Poker (WSOP).
 I was throwing money away like it was confetti.
 Booking last minute flights, eating at expensive restaurants and making loans to people I hardly knew.

 There seemed to be this rule within poker that you had to help out other poker players.
 It was the only way to keep people in the game.
 I remember going to the WSOP back in 2009 and I had spent $100,000 backing people - not because I thought they could win - but because I thought it was the right thing to do.